|Causes Diagnosis Treatment|

 - Feline acquired symmetrical alopecia – The exact cause isn’t known, it is believed to be a hormonal disorder.

 - Telogen defluxion – Hair loss which occurs during the resting phase of the hair growth cycle).

 - Anagen defluxion -Hair loss which occurs during the growing phase.

 - Stud tail – Hypersecretion of the glands located at the base of the tail, males are most commonly affected.

 Your veterinarian will perform a complete physical examination and pay careful attention to the location, size, and shape of the hair loss if any other symptoms are also present and obtain a medical history from you.
 He will need to establish if the cat has been scratching, itching, how long it has had symptoms if it has recently had any medication (topical flea/worming products, injection etc).

 Some diagnostic tests your veterinarian may wish to perform include;

-Food elimination trial – Your veterinarian will place your cat on a food trial which usually lasts between 8-12 weeks.
+- Food elimination trial – Your veterinarian will place your cat on a food trial which usually lasts between 8-12 weeks.
 During this time, you must not give your cat any other foods, vitamins, minerals or chewable medications apart from the prescribed diet.
-If any other foods or vitamins are given during this trial it will invalidate the results.
 If the allergy clears up after the specified time then a food allergy is the likely cause.
-The diet given to your cat during the trial will be a food the cat has never had before such as rabbit, duck or venison.
-The diet may be home made or a special ‘prescription’ diet.
-After the trial, if the cat’s allergies have cleared up it will be placed back onto his regular food and if after a short period of time the allergies return then it is safe to conclude that the food was the cause of the allergy.
+The diet may be homemade or a prescription diet.
+After the trial, if the cat’s allergies have cleared up it will go back onto his regular food to see if symptoms return.

 Treatment depends on the underlying cause of the alopecia and may include.